-- Devise and adopt a risk management plan.
-We continued to have a risk management plan to respond to suppliers who were unwilling or unable to engage in the due diligence process, or provided responses that indicated that they may be sourcing from the Covered Countries from SORs that were not listed as conformant or active by RMAP.
-Our risk management plan focuses on our direct suppliers because that is where we have the most leverage and is described in more detail below. - Implement the risk management plan, monitor and track performance of risk mitigation efforts and report back to designated senior management.
+• Implement the risk management plan, monitor and track performance of risk mitigation efforts and report back to designated senior management.
 Pursuant to our risk management plan, we executed corrective action plans for non-responsive suppliers, which included contacting certain non-responsive suppliers and requesting them to respond.
-To the extent that suppliers remained non-responsive, we categorized them into three classes: Class 1-continue trade with the supplier with risk mitigation efforts; Class 2-temporarily suspend trade with the supplier with risk mitigation efforts (3-6 month suspension period after notice of potential suspension and affirmative refusal of the supplier to cooperate); or Class 3-terminate the supplier relationship after notice of potential termination, if necessary, and affirmative refusal of the supplier to cooperate.
-The suppliers were categorized by business unit personnel and reviewed by our Chairman & CEO and the applicable segment head.
-A supplier that we previously classified as a Class 3 supplier and had termination discussions with has continued to respond favorably by submitting their CMRT and responding to our requests during the reporting period.
+To the extent that suppliers remained non-responsive, we categorized them into three classes: Class 1-continue trade with the supplier with risk mitigation efforts; Class 2-temporarily suspend trade with the supplier with risk mitigation efforts (3-6 month suspension period after notice of potential suspension and affirmative refusal of the supplier to cooperate.); or Class 3-terminate the supplier relationship after notice of potential termination, if necessary, and affirmative refusal of the supplier to cooperate.
+The suppliers were categorized by business unit personnel and reviewed by our President & CEO and the applicable segment head.
+We terminated business with a Class 3 supplier after notice and refusal of the supplier to cooperate.
+In addition, another supplier that we previously classified as a Class 3 supplier and had termination discussions with has continued to respond favorably by submitting their CMRT and responding to our requests during the reporting period.